taraokelly/Graph-Theory-Assignment/README.md

 **To Query Database:**

-For a student, they need know the academic year, semester, course.
+For a student, they need know the academic year, semester, course:

 ```
 MATCH (year:Academic_Yr {name: "2017"})-[:SEM_2]->